+E

+COLUMN ST

-To start and scale their businesses, founders need access to talent, investment, markets, and the latest infrastructure to grow.
-Strategically located at the crossroads of Europe, Asia, and Africa, Dubai has become an increasingly attractive hub for founders of tech companies, from startups to unicorns, based on five key pillars that will define the future of its thriving tech ecosystem.
+In January 2023, Dubai announced the Dubai Economic Agenda (D33), a landmark economic To start and scale their businesses, founders need access to talent, investment, markets, and plan to boost trade and investment, double Dubai's GDP by 2033, and make Dubai one of the the latest infrastructure to grow.
+Strategically located at the crossroads of Europe, Asia, and top three most important economic cities in the world.
+Africa, Dubai has become an increasingly attractive hub for founders of tech companies, from startups to unicorns, based on five key pillars that will define the future of its thriving tech ecosystem.

+At its core is the development of new groundbreaking technologies, like Al and robotics, to turbocharge green industry, logistics, and financial services, supported by flexible, proinnovation policies and connections to global growth markets.
+Dubai wants to generate \$27b from digital transformation projects each year, and nurture 30 home-grown unicorn companies by 2033.

 THE FIVE KEY PILLARS OF DUBAI TECH:

-The Innovation Ecosystem

-Business-friendly policies, future industries, and startup hubs.
+The Innovation Ecosystem Business-friendly policies, future industries, and startup hubs.

-Corporate-Startup Collaboration

-Synergistic relationships between startups and corporations.
+Corporate-Startup Collaboration Synergistic relationships between startups and corporations.

-Talent

-A diverse pool of global, world-class tech talent.
+Talent A diverse pool of global, world-class tech talent.

-Capital

-Abundant capital resources and the world's fastest-growing VC ecosystem.
+Capital Abundant capital resources and the world's fastestgrowing VC ecosystem.

-Access to Growth Markets

-Connections to fastgrowing markets in MEASA and beyond.
+Access to Growth Markets Connections to fastgrowing markets in MEASA and beyond.

 THE INNOVATION ECOSYSTEM

-From startup hubs to sandboxes and economic free zones, Dubai's business-friendly tech scene is attracting disruptive companies to the city and ushering in new waves of innovation across technologies like Al, web3, and the metaverse.
+From startup hubs to sandboxes and economic free zones, Dubai's business-friendly tech scene is attracting disruptive companies to the city and ushering in new waves of innovation across technologies like AI, web3, and the metaverse.
 But the rapid development of a thriving innovation ecosystem doesn't come without its challenges.

 x2

-Dubai plans to double its GDP by 2033 in its landmark Dubai Economic Agenda (D33).
+Dubai plans to double its GDP by 2033 in its Iandmark Dubai Economic Agenda (D33).

 Source: u.ae

 7th

 The UAE is ranked seventh in the world for its adoption of digital technologies.

 Source: IMD World Competitiveness Ranking

+99%

 of the UAE population have access to the internet.

 Source: DataReportal

+∻

 \$96 billion

 Al is projected to contribute up to \$96b to the UAE economy by 2030 (13.6% of GDP).

 Source: PwC

-PRO-INNOVATION POLICIES

-Dubai's pro-innovation regulation is a defining feature of the city's tech ecosystem, allowing for the testing and marketing of new disruptive technologies in ways which would be difficult to replicate elsewhere.
+PRO-INNOVATION POLICIES Dubai's pro-innovation regulation is a defining feature of the city's tech ecosystem, allowing for the testing and marketing of new disruptive technologies in ways which would be difficult to replicate elsewhere.